Azure-Samples/summarization-openai-python-promptflow/README.md

 # Process Automation: Speech to Text and Summarization with AI Studio

 In this sample we recieve issues reported by field and shop floor workers at a company called Contoso Manufacturing, a manufacturing company that makes car batteries.
-The issues are shared by the workers either live through microphone input or pre-recorded as audio files.
-We translate the input from speech to text and then use an LLM and Prompty/Promptflow to summarize the issue and return the results in a format we specify.
+The issues are shared by the workers either live through microphone input, pre-recorded as audio files or as text input.
+We translate audio input from speech to text and then use the text reports as input to an LLM and Prompty/Promptflow to summarize the issue and return the results in a format we specify.

 # Process Automation: Speech to Text and Summarization with AI Studio